NokNokMLS/BigDoorWyamBlog/input/posts/2019-02-13-rent-by-district-gdansk.md

 To get a better view on value, the following graph is average rent per metre squared ( m2).

-**QUICK NOTE - DID YOU KNOW YOU GET zl.
+**QUICK QUESTION - DID YOU KNOW YOU GET zl.
 250 BY SIMPLY REFERRING US TO A SUCCESSFUL CREDIT APPLICANT?**

 [**REGISTER NOW ON BIGDOOR24.PL TO RECEIVE YOUR PERSONAL REFERRAL CODE.**](https://bigdoor24.pl/)